-(4) Yinan Xiang has been appointed as a member of our board of directors effective upon the earlier of the completion of this offering and November 15, 2017.
+(4) Yinan Xiang has been appointed as a member of our board of directors effective upon the completion of this offering.

 Executive Officers

 Each executive officer serves at the discretion of the board of directors and holds office until his successor is duly elected and qualified or until his earlier resignation or removal.
 Jian Wang, the Vice President, Research and Development of ACM Shanghai is the brother of David H. Wang, our Chair of the Board, Chief Executive Officer and President.